 The current state of email marketing in 2021

 Many companies have proclaimed that email was dead as a communication and marketing tool.
 If you look hard enough, you’ll see that a tech website will announce that email is dead every couple of years.
 Instant Messaging, Skype, WhatsApp, Snapchat, Slack, Discord, and many others have been predicted to put an end to email.
 Without a doubt, it’s still here, more alive than ever.

 To put this in perspective, let’s have a look at recent email statistics for 2021:

 - 4 billion people use email every day.
 They will be 4.6 billion by 2025.
 (Statista, 2021)

 - 64% of small businesses use email marketing to reach out to their customers.
 (CampaignMonitor, 2021)

 - Over the last year alone, 78% of marketers have experienced increased email interaction.
 (Not Another State of Marketing, 2020)

 - 4 out of 5 marketers stated they would rather forego social media than email marketing.
 (Litmus, 2020)

-People often call email archaic, not to mention outdated, despite its stellar performances as a marketing tool.
+People often call email archaic, not to mention outdated, despite its stellar performance as a marketing tool.
 However, you’d be wrong to think it hasn’t evolved.
 It has seen a lot of improvements over the years.
-Overall, they relate to user experience, privacy, security, delivery, or marketing innovations.
-They all come together to make the email experience better and safer to use.
+They relate to user experience, privacy, security, delivery, or marketing innovations.
+They all come together to make the email experience better and safer.